fwkz/dill/README.md

   path = "/etc/dill/routing.toml"
   # Automatically reload routing when the file changes
   watch = true

+# Define which listener labels map to which IP addresses
+[listeners.allowed]
+  # By default, 'local' maps to localhost and 'any' maps to all interfaces
+  local = "127.0.0.1"
+  any = "0.0.0.0"
+  # You could add more, e.g., internal = "192.168.1.10"
 ```

+The `listeners.allowed` map in your main `dill` configuration (`config.toml` in this case) defines labels (like `local`, `any`) and maps them to specific IP addresses that `dill` is allowed to bind to.
+This gives you control over which network interfaces services can be exposed on.

 Now, define your initial service(s) in the routing file: